 If you pay close attention to detail and have an eye for design then being an Editorial Assistant (EA) just might be the perfect way for you to be involved in Redbrick.
 You’ll be working behind the scenes in the production of the newspaper, and checking for consistency in its design and content.

 This role requires you to come to the Redbrick office to at least one of our two fortnightly EA sessions, which will be held on Sundays, Tuesdays and Wednesdays every fortnight and will help us catch any mistakes that might slip through before we go to print.
-Join the Redbrick EAs 2017/18 Facebook group to sign up for one of these days.
+Join the Redbrick EAs 2018/19 Facebook group to sign up for one of a session.

 Whether or not you’ve had experience of proofing or editing before, if you like working as a team and want to be involved in the editing process of Redbrick then being an EA is the position for you.